Theragatha - The Verses of the Senior Monks

 945When things have come to this,

-To realise what has not yet been realised,
+to realize what has not yet been realized,

 947Remembering the meditators of old,